UncleXuu/UncleXuu.github.io/_pages/about.md

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->
+I am currently pursuing a degree in Mechanical Engineering at the University of Michigan, specializing in Robotics.
+My academic focus centers on control systems and robotic learning.

+Previously, I studied Aerospace Engineering at the University of Nottingham, where I had the privilege of being mentored by Prof. Erwin(Xin) Dong.
+Under his guidance, I began exploring robotics and gained foundational knowledge in this field.

 # 🔥 News
 - *2024.08*: &nbsp;🎉 I’m heading to the University of Michigan to pursue my master's degree, and I’m eager to explore more about robotics.
 Hoping to expand my knowledge and skills in this fascinating area!